frankmeza/rust-notes/4_1_what_is_ownership.md

 }

+// takes_and_gives_back will take a String and return one.

+// this could be called transfers_ownership_from_x_to_new_x
-// takes_and_gives_back will take a String and return one. fn takes_and_gives_back(a_string: String) -> String { // a_string comes into scope
+// this is like a middleware shell for the String type fn takes_and_gives_back(a_string: String) -> String { // a_string comes into scope
     a_string  // a_string is returned and moves out to the calling function }